AmourWaltz/AmourWaltz/README.md

 ### Hi there 👋

-Hi, I'm XUE Boyang, an NLPer and Ph.D. student at The Chinese University of Hong Kong.
-My research interests include factual knowledge and hallucinations in pre-trained LLMs.
+Hi, I'm XUE Boyang,

+- 🔭 An NLPer and Ph.D. student at The Chinese University of Hong Kong.
+- 🌱 My research interests include factual knowledge and hallucinations in pre-trained LLMs.
+- 👯 I’m looking for more collaborations on interesting NLP research opportunities.
 - 📫 My e-mail address: beyondhsueh1024@gmail.com.

 <!---
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...  --->